 It is a reference guide, not a diagnosis or repair workflow.

-It also does not provide tension tables, formulas, or exact values.
-If an exact number matters for a future article, it should come directly from an approved technical source and be reviewed in that exact context.
+It also does not provide home-made tension tables, formulas, or exact values.
+If an exact number matters, use a brand chart or another technical source for that exact string and tuning context.

 How To Use Tension As One Selection Factor

-A practical way to think about tension is to treat it as a context layer after the basic string choice is clear.
+Treat tension as a context layer after the basic string choice is clear.

-That sequence keeps the article useful without drifting into unsupported technical advice.
+That sequence keeps the topic useful without drifting into unsupported technical advice.

 How Tension Relates To Gauge